Extracurricular Activities for Budding Environmental Science Majors

 3. Conduct Your Own Public Outreach Campaign

-Another way to show that you care about environmental science and while also effecting change in your community is conducting a public outreach campaign focused on an area of personal interest or local relevance.
+Another way to show that you care about environmental science and while also effecting change in your community is by conducting a public outreach campaign focused on an area of personal interest or local relevance.
 While it’s possible that you could run an outreach campaign on your own, you’ll be more effective and generally achieve a broader reach if you start a school club or a community program that allows you to work as part of a team.

 Starting your own outreach campaign shows great leadership skills and initiative.
 In addition, you will ideally have the satisfaction of seeing the impact that your programs have on your community.